google-marketing-solutions/gps-sgtm-pantheon/sgtm/dioscuri/README.md

 |presencePenalty|Positive values penalize tokens already present in the generated text, promoting the generation of more diverse content.
 Range: -2.0 to 2.0 (excluding 2.0)|
 |candidateCount|The number of response variations to return.
 This value must be 1.|
 |stopSequences|A list of case-sensitive strings.
 If the model encounters one of these strings in the response, it stops generating text.
 Maximum 5 items.|

+A full list of API parameters and their descriptions can be found in the [developer documentation](https://cloud.google.com/vertex-ai/generative-ai/docs/model-reference/gemini).

 ## Disclaimer